Updated: Mar 2

 Alcohol: I use 99% pure isopropyl alcohol by Diy4u.
-I have also used several brands from Amazon and most of them work fine.
+I have also used several generic brands from Amazon and most of them work fine.

 Bottles: I use dropper bottles to transfer alcohol from a bigger bottle and needle tip applicator bottles for dropping a very controlled amount of alcohol.
 I also use a spray bottle for some effects.
 When buying a spray bottle make sure it gives a fine mist, instead of a spurt.
 I had purchased these bottles from Amazon.

 Disposable Sheet: Many of you have asked what kind of sheet I put on my work surface to absorb the dripping ink.
 I use disposable spa sheets/hospital sheets purchased from Amazon to put over my work area.
 I also use vinyl table covering to protect my table surface.
 It's easy to wipe with alcohol.

 Alcohol ink art sealing products: I use Brustro Artist's Picture Varnish Gloss, Winsor & Newton Gloss Varnish, and Dishwasher Safe Mod Podge.
 More info about sealing.